 Breastfeeding while taking St. John’s wort:

 St. John’s wort gets into breastmilk.
-In 5 people who were breastfeeding full-term older infants (10-22 weeks of age), the amount of St. John’s wort that the infants received through breastmilk was found to be small.
+In 5 women who were breastfeeding full-term older infants (10-22 weeks of age), the amount of St. John’s wort that the infants received through breastmilk was found to be small.
 The parents reported no negative effects in their infants.
-Another study that looked at 33 people who took St. John’s wort and breastfed reported an increased amount of crying (colic) and being very sleepy (lethargy) in their infants when compared to infants of people with depression who were not taking St John’s wort.
+Another study that looked at 33 women who took St. John’s wort and breastfed reported an increased amount of crying (colic) and being very sleepy (lethargy) in their infants when compared to infants of women with depression who were not taking St. John’s wort.
 The infants did not need medical treatment.
 If you suspect the baby has any symptoms from the St. John’s wort such as colic, drowsiness, or poor feeding, contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a male takes St. John’s wort, could it affect fertility or increase the chance of birth defects?
+If a male takes St. John’s wort, could it affect his fertility or increase the chance of birth defects?

 Please click here for references.